suramrit/RSNA-STR-PE-Detection/README.md

   - train.csv contains the three UIDs noted above, and a number of labels.
 Some are targets which require predictions, and some are informational [See data fields below]
   - test.csv contains only the three UIDs.

-# What to predict:
+  ## What to predict:
-  - Predicting a number of labels, at both the image and study level [See Evaluation Section below for more details]
+  - Predicting a number of labels, at both the image and study level [See Evaluation at https://www.kaggle.com/c/rsna-str-pulmonary-embolism-detection/overview/evaluation for more details]

-# Data Fields:
+  ## Data Fields:
      *todo : Label which are target fields
   - StudyInstanceUID - unique ID for each study (exam) in the data.
   - SeriesInstanceUID - unique ID for each series within the study.